-(originally published by The Gaeta Institute, December 8, 2022)
+(originally published by The Gaeta Institute for Michael Gaeta on December 8, 2022)

 Naturopathy, chiropractic, Chinese medicine, Native American healing, Ayurvedic medicine – nearly all ancient or traditional medical systems are based on the principle of wholism.
 But what is wholism as it applies to nutrition?
 This is an important question for your practice.